 About that alumni tee?
 Yes, I passed my dissertation defense on May 19!
 So with that, Dr. Monica, Ph.D., will see you in Philadelphia on July 1.
 Now, back to those boxes…

-Spring Quarter is here, and with it comes my dissertation defense, so this space will be pretty quiet for the next month or so.
+Spring Quarter is here, and with it comes my dissertation defense and move to Philadelphia so this space will be pretty quiet for the next two months or so.
 In the meantime, I’m happy to have some new writing out in the world:

 - ” ‘Have You Ever Read?’
 Imagining Women, Bibles, and Religious Print in Nineteenth-Century America,” in U.S. Catholic Historian 31.3 (Summer 2013): 1-21 [link to Project Muse]

 - “Demystifying Catholic Sisters in a Digital Age” for Sightings [link]